wonmaungthein/directory-of-services/script/Doc.md

 - `addLatlong` function takes organisation.json data and the returnvalue of `getOrgsLatAndLong` function,then reurns array of organisations which have lat and long data.
 - `convertToBranchesStructure` function takes the return value of addLatlong function and convert the data structure to the final usable format.
 - `finalResult` function calls all the top functions and generate the new data.

-# Postcode issues

-- The array of postcodes which are generated from getPostcodes function have some invalid postcodes(for example: “london”, “various locations”).
-This issue is coming from the original data from the spreadsheet.